Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-proxy.md

 ![API Key](/resources/docs/proget-conda-apikey-3.png){height="" width="50%"}

 Now, we'll add the feed to a local Conda environment.
-Instead of adding the URL like in Step 3, enter the following, containing both URL and API Key:
+Instead of adding the URL like in [Step 3](#step-3), enter the following, containing both URL and API Key:

 ```bash
 $ conda config --add channels http://api:«api-key»@«feed-url»
 ```

-For example, when authenticating with the API key abc12345 to the URL `http://proget.corp.local/conda/public-conda/`:
+For example, when authenticating with the API key abc12345 to the URL `http://proget.corp.local/conda/public-conda/` you would enter:

 ```bash
 $ conda config --add channels http://api:abc12345@192.168.0.129:8624/conda/public-conda/